 exciting news for kayaks and Canoes in April 2019 with this system finally being opened up to Kayakers, Canoes and boats with small electric motors.
 This is all part of an initiative from the local government.
 Details of this can be seen here.
 The news only got better as 4000+ Murray Cod were stocked by the Victorian Fisheries Authority throughout 2019 as well.
 You can see more details of kayak opening at Barkers Creek Reservoir on the VFA website.

 Things to do at Barkers Creek Reservoir

-It’s a lovely scenic area, probably not a great number of things to keep the kids occupied.
+It’s a lovely scenic area, but probably not a great number of things to keep the kids occupied.
 So if your taking the family maybe keep the fishing to short sessions and enjoy the surrounding views, birdlife, orchids and townships.
 Of course, now that this spot is open for kayaking why not bring the family down for a kayak session.

 Fishing at Barkers Creek Reservoir